|

 Nextel now owned the worldwide rights to the Boost brand, and they

 continued to expand the offering nationwide.
-It took on a
+While I don't

 evolution of the brand from surf and skate to hip hop.